TL;DR

 The Claim

-I filed the claim, confident it would be covered.
-Three weeks later, I received a letter:
+He filed the claim, confident it would be covered.
+Three weeks later, he received a letter:

 "After review, we have determined that your claim does not meet the conditions for coverage under your policy.
 Specifically, Section 4.2(c) requires maintenance of 'industry-standard security controls including multi-factor authentication on all administrative access.'
 Our investigation found that MFA was not enabled on the compromised account.
 Therefore, this claim is denied."

-I read it three times.
-Then I called my lawyer.
+He read it three times.
+Then he called his lawyer.

 The Policy Fine Print

-My lawyer reviewed the policy.
+The lawyer reviewed the policy.
 The insurer was right.
-Buried in the terms were requirements I'd never noticed:
+Buried in the terms were requirements the founder had never noticed:

-I was compliant with none of these.
-The policy I'd been paying for was essentially void from day one.
+The company was compliant with none of these.
+The policy they'd been paying for was essentially void from day one.

 The painful truth: Cyber insurance isn't just a financial product.
 It's a contract with conditions.
 Those conditions require you to maintain baseline security.
 Miss them, and your coverage disappears when you need it most.